VCNoble/VCNoble/README.md

  🔭 I’m a Data Analyst aspiring to be a Software Developer.</br>

- 🌱 I’m currently learning Advance Development and wanted to learn more about Python.</br>
+ 🌱 I’m currently learning Advance Development and wanted to focus on Backend Development.</br>

+ ✨ I'm very interested and excited to learn more about Python.</br>

   📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/vivien-carla-noble-a5a68a30/)
 </div>